 I acknowledge and agree to these terms of membership and understand that I will be unable to renew membership in any U.S. Figure Skating Club if I have not fulfilled my service hours requirement or paid the service fee by the end of the membership season.

-All service hours must be performed by an adult (age18+), except for runners ages 9 -18..
+All service hours must be performed by an adult (age 18+), except for runners ages 9 -18.
 It is ultimately each member’s responsibility to contact the Volunteer Chair to ensure fulfillment of time requirements.
 This is a wonderful opportunity to get involved with your club, meet some new members, and have fun while supporting both figure skating and the Atlanta Figure Skating Club.
+A Volunteer Log notebook is available at most club events for recording hours.
+If you do not have access to the Volunteer Log notebook during an event, record your service hours on Individual Volunteer Log.
+It is ultimately each member’s responsibility to ensure that time requirements are met.
+Junior members who need community service hours for school, or simply want to give back to the club, may volunteer for certain positions.
+Note – these hours do not count toward the required family minimum.

 The AFSC welcomes all members as well as families and friends to volunteer in any club sponsored activities. (e.g., competitions, Club Ice, special events, and test sessions.)